maxgiraldo/0xfaeda/README.md

 Using your initial plot of land, farm crops and fill orders on the marketplace.
 Try to make as much money as possible.

+1. Tap the grass to get started plowing the land.
+2. Tap again to plant corn seeds (more crops coming soon).
+3. Tap again to water the seeds.
+4. Watch your plant grow.
+5. Tap the grown plant to grab it.

 ### Possible future features

 - Player avatars that move around.